St James' Church, Brownhills Welcomes You

 In-person Services at the Church

 Each Sunday at 10 am we have a service of either Holy Communion or Celebration with Baptism (Infant or Adult Immersion).
-This is approximately 1 hour and 30 minutes time of gathered worship, socially distanced, with us wearing face-coverings as we worship through singing, praying together & exploring God's word.
-When we have a Holy Communion service, there is the option to either receive a bread wafer or to share in some words of meditation led by one of our Lay Readers, if that's your preference at this time.
+This is approximately 1 hour and 30 minutes time of gathered worship, including sung worship, praying together & exploring God's words to us.

 At key times in the Church calendar like Christmas, Easter and Ascension, we also have mid-week evening services that happen at 7.30 pm.

-On Sundays, our 10 am and 6.30 pm services are being live-streamed onto this page of our church website.
+On Sundays, our 10 am and 6.15 pm services are being live-streamed onto this page of our church website.
 At the moment the morning services are focussed on a programme that we're doing called 'Preparing the Way', which is helping us to get ready for a longer programme called 'Jesus Shaped People'.